You might have been prescribed a medicine that is ‘unlicensed’.

-An unlicensed medicine is medicine that is not licensed for treating your health condition at this time.
+An unlicensed medicine is not officially approved ('licensed') for treating your health condition at present.
+This could be because:

-The medicine might be unlicensed because the number of people with the same condition is too small for a clinical trial to take place.
-It may also be unlicensed because the medicine is going through the checks to be licensed, but the process can take a long time.
+- the number of people with the same condition is too small for a clinical trial to take place

-Your doctor might have prescribed an unlicensed medicine for you.
-There are different reasons why this might happen.
+Your doctor might prescribe an unlicensed medicine for you if:

-- Your doctor thinks that this medicine would work well for your condition, even though it is licensed for a different condition.
+- they believe that this medicine would work well for your condition, even though it is licensed for a different one

-- The medicine is not available in the UK, and your doctor has to get it from another country which has similar high standards of licensing as the UK.
+- the medicine is not available in the UK and we have to get it from another country that has similar high standards of licensing to the UK

-- The medicine is normally available in one form, such as a tablet, and your doctor thinks that a liquid form is better for you.
-This will have to be made up as a special medicine, so it will be unlicensed.
+- the medicine is normally available in one form, such as a tablet, and your doctor thinks that a liquid form is better for you.
+As we have to prepare this as a special medicine, it is unlicensed

-- Your doctor has chosen to use a product that is safe but may not be classified as a medicine, and so it will not have been through the medicine licensing process.
+- they have chosen to use a product that is safe, but might not be classified as a medicine.
+This would not have been through the medicine licensing process

-Your doctor will consider the medical evidence when prescribing an unlicensed medicine.
+Your doctor considers the medical evidence when prescribing an unlicensed medicine.

 Children’s unlicensed medicines

 A lot of medicines are only tested with adult volunteers.
-This means they will not have a licence for use in children.
+This means that they are not licensed for treating children.

-Our hospitals have processes in place to review medicines and decide on what is best to treat children and young people.
-Your doctor or pharmacist will be able to tell you if the medicine prescribed for your child is one commonly used for children.
+Our hospitals have processes to review medicines and decide which are best to treat children and young people.
+Your doctor or pharmacist can tell you if the medicine prescribed for your child is one commonly used for children.